How Gardening affects how we behave and Gardening on The Stage!

 I've lived in flats, mostly multi-stories most of my life.
 Living in many of these flats without having a garden was mainly the inspiration behind Lend and Tend.

 I recently re-read J.G Ballard’s High Rise (that rooftop garden anyone?) and thought Ned Beauman‘s foreword struck a chord.
 I'd also just seen new one-woman play by Lucy Grace, Garden and the lead role Lucy plays in it, is based on her own experiences of living in the city.
 Tthe play unfurls with Lucy’s behaviour getting gradually stranger in the environment of her own high-rise flat stuck on the 3rd floor; how living without a garden affects her mental health.

-Beauman wrote, “Does the place you live really change the way you behave?
+Beauman foreword asks, “Does the place you live really change the way you behave?
 A 2007 meta-study by Robert Gifford concluded that ‘children who live in high rises have, on average more behavioural problems’.
 Residents in high-rises probably have fewer friendships in the building, and certainly, help each other less”.
 In Ballard’s High-Rise, protagonist Laing muses; ‘life in the high-rise [began] to resemble the world outside…[with the] same ruthlessness and aggressions concealed within a set of polite conventions’.

 Things do get a little out of hand in High Rise to say the least and it’s a disturbing and thrilling fun read.
 I won’t spoil it if you haven’t read it, but the story does have quirks that tie in with Lucy’s character and her character's plight in Garden.
 High-Rise too, ‘externalises’ where ‘we wage quiet wars with fake smiles, or just repress and fantasise’.
 Lucy, in Garden equally has strange fantasies based on being cooped up in her high story home.